tckerr/SimpleGOAP/readme.md

 ```

 ### Setting the goal
-Next, let's define a function that will tell the engine whether we have reached out goal:
+Next, let's define a function that will tell the engine whether we have reached our goal:

 ```c#
 Func<PotatoState, bool> goalEvaluator = (state) => state.BakedPotatoes >= 5;